99mitch/sybil-report/report.md

-Please note that all cluster of that report are independent and have their very own description & argumentation.
-An issue per cluster would be a better option, but it is impossible as that many opened issues would result in my account being flagged for spam by Github.
+Please note that all cluster of that report are independent and have their very own manual description & argumentation. backup github to avoid raids :

 # Detailed Methodology & Walkthrough